 We strongly recommend all students take this module during their Oxford summer course.

-This class introduces the compulsory and fascinating IBDP subject of ToK which develops skills in:
+This class introduces the compulsory and fascinating IBDP subject of Theory of Knowledge (ToK) which develops skills in:

 - Thinking critically about your own opinions